m-abdelwahab/build-smarter-chatbots-workshop/README.md

   }
   ```

-  The `"use client"` directive placed at the top of the file means the page will be rendered on the client.

-  The`useChat` hook is then imported from the Vercel AI SDK, a library that provides a set of tools that allows developers to integrate artificial intelligence (AI) capabilities into their applications.
+  This uses the Vercel AI SDK, a library that provides a set of tools that allows developers to integrate artificial intelligence (AI) capabilities into their applications.
 It also provides pre-built functions and APIs for popular AI services, which you'll use later.

+  - The `"use client"` directive placed at the top of the file means the page will be rendered on the client.

-  This hook returns multiple values which are used to build the UI:
+  The `useChat` hook is used to manage chat state and interactions.
+It returns multiple values which are used to build the UI:
   - `messages` - the current chat messages (an array of objects with id, role, and content properties).
   - `input` - the current value of the user's input field.
   - `handleInputChange` and `handleSubmit` - functions to handle user interactions (typing into the input field and submitting the form, respectively).